jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ### Deploying a Custom Pod Autoscaler

-CPAs should be deployed in the standard way to deploy to Kubernetes, through Kubernetes deployment YAML.
+CPAs should be deployed in the standard way to deploy to K8s, through K8s deployment YAML.
 This is flexible, and also has the benefit of including compatiblity with some other commonly used tools, such as Helm.

-Deploying through Kubernetes YAML provides the benefit of familiarity and consistency with other parts of Kubernetes; whilst also allowing more transparancy in versioning, resources used, and deploy time customisation.
+Deploying through K8s YAML provides the benefit of familiarity and consistency with other parts of K8s; whilst also allowing more transparancy in versioning, resources used, and deploy time customisation.

 The deployment YAML should be as simple as possible, and without obscure or confusing resources included; much of the complexity should be abstracted away from the deploying user, whilst also retaining a level of customisation at deploy time.
-This could be achieved with a custom Kubernetes resource and some logic in the form of a Kubernetes controller or operator for managing the resource.
+This could be achieved with a custom K8s resource and some logic in the form of a K8s controller or operator for managing the resource.

 Once a Custom Pod Autoscaler is deployed, it should be easy to interact with -